 - Failure to warn — This is an issue when a product is inherently unsafe because those dangerous characteristics are precisely what make the product useful.
 Liability arises when the manufacturer or other parties in the chain fail to properly warn the consumer or end-user about the dangers posed or fail to give proper instructions on how to use the product safely.

 When a consumer or end-user suffers an injury because of a product defect, South Carolina law allows them to sue for damages.
-A defective products lawsuit can be brought against the manufacturer, wholesaler and the retailer that sold the item.
+A defective products lawsuit can be brought against the manufacturer, wholesaler, and retailer that sold the item.
 Under South Carolina law, manufacturers and sellers of defective products are held strictly liable for damages and injuries caused by the product’s defect.

 In any defective product lawsuit, it is key to establish that the defect was the source of the person’s injury.
 It is very important to preserve the product in question in the condition it was in when the accident occurred.
 It is also frequently necessary to have experts inspect the product to detail how it should have been made safer.
 The attorneys at Joye Law Firm have the resources to assist you with this type of expert analysis.